Albert J. Solnit Children's Center

 |Close Date||9/19/2018 11:59:00 PM|

-The Department of Children and Families is recruiting for a full-time Children Services Worker to work in the PRTF program, on the Kiwani unit.
-This is a second-shift, 40 hours per week position, working 2:45pm - 11:15pm.
-This position offers a rotating schedule of: Week 1: Saturday & Sunday off; Week 2: Friday & Tuesday off.
+The Department of Children and Families is recruiting for a part-time Children Services Worker to work in the PRTF program, on the Kiwani unit.
+This is a second-shift, 32 hours per week position, working 2:45pm - 11:15pm.
+This position offers a rotating schedule of: Week 1: Saturday, Sunday and Thursday off; Week 2: Friday, Wednesday and Thursday off.

 The Albert J. Solnit Children's Center is part of the Department of Children and Families (DCF), widely recognized as a center of excellence for family-centered treatment of children and youth with serious emotional disturbances.
 This state-administered Psychiatric facility provides comprehensive care to children and adolescents under the age of eighteen, with severe mental illness and related behavioral and emotional problems who cannot be safely assessed or treated in a less restrictive setting.
 The South Campus consists of four co-ed hospital units and three female adolescent psychiatric residential treatment facility cottages (PRTF).